socomsystems/documentation/user_manual/files/access_webdav.rst

    * Name: The name you want to see in the **Places** bookmark, for example Nextcloud.

-   * User: The Nextcloud username you used to log in, for example admin.
+   * User: The cyfrSpaces username you used to log in, for example admin.

-   * Server: The Nextcloud domain name, for example **example.com** (without **http://** before or directories afterwards).
+   * Server: The cyfrSpaces domain name, for example **example.com** (without **http://** before or directories afterwards).
    * Folder -- Enter the path ``nextcloud/remote.php/dav/files/USERNAME/``.
 #.
 (Optional) Check the "Create icon checkbox" for a bookmark to appear in the